-- 1. A unit member who has completed five (5) years of continuous service shall be eligible for a leave of absence with pay and benefits.
-One (1) sabbatical leave of absence shall be allowed for each additional five (5) years of completed continuous service.
-The College shall grant at least two (2) sabbatical leaves in any academic year as long as those requests meet the requirements for the type of sabbatical requested, as detailed in item 6 (a-e) herein.
+- 1. A bargaining unit member who has completed seven (7) years of continuous service shall be eligible for a leave of absence with pay and benefits.
+One (1) sabbatical leave of absence shall be allowed for each additional seven (7) years of completed continuous service.
+The College shall grant at least four (4) semester long sabbatical leaves in any academic year (two [2] in the fall and two [2] in the spring semester; full academic year sabbaticals shall be counted as one [1] in the fall and one [1] in the spring) as long as those requests meet the requirements for the type of sabbatical requested, as detailed in item 6 (a-d) herein.
 Applications for sabbatical that do not meet these requirements may be reviewed by the College on a case-by-case basis. - 2.
-Applications for such sabbatical leave are to be made in writing by January 31 of the preceding academic year.
+Applications for such sabbatical leave are to be made in writing for the fall semester by January 31 and for the spring semester by August 31 of the preceding academic year.
 The applications shall be submitted to a committee of the bargaining unit, who shall recommend to the President those eligible for sabbatical leave.
-The College shall post the names of those granted the sabbaticals by March 1.
-While on sabbatical leave, unit members will not be awarded any other paying assignment with the College. - 3.
-An affirmation in good faith of an intention to return to the College for at least one (1) year following such leave shall be included with the application for the leave; and before any leave is granted under this section, the unit member shall agree in writing that, in the event he fails to return to service at the expiration of such leave and to serve the College for a 1-year period, he shall refund all salary paid him during such sabbatical leave, unless the unit member is unable to return to employment at the College because of a physical or mental disability.
+The College shall determine selection for sabbatical leave from among those applicants recommended from the committee.
+Such determination shall be final and shall be made based upon the immediate impact and benefit to the College, the ties to the College's strategic plan, seniority and the date upon which the request was received.
+The College shall post the names of those granted the sabbaticals by March 1 for the fall sabbaticals and by November 1 of the preceding semester for the spring sabbaticals.
+While on sabbatical leave, bargaining unit members will not be awarded any other paying assignment with the College. - 3.
+An affirmation in good faith of an intention to return to the College for at least one (1) year following such leave shall be included with the application for the leave; and before any leave is granted under this section, the bargaining unit member shall agree in writing that, in the event they fail to return to service at the expiration of such leave and to serve the College for a 1-year period, they shall refund all salary paid to them during such sabbatical leave, unless the bargaining unit member is unable to return to employment at the College because of a physical or mental disability.
 Any such physical or mental disability shall require a written verification to the College by the employee's personal physician.
-In addition, the College will also designate a physician to ascertain if said unit member's physical or mental disability is, in fact, preventing his return to employment.
-Upon expiration of a sabbatical, by consent of the Board, the requirement that the unit member on leave of absence shall return to the service of the College may be waived.
+In addition, the College will also designate a physician to ascertain if said bargaining unit member's physical or mental disability is, in fact, preventing their return to employment.
+Upon expiration of a sabbatical, by consent of the Board, the requirement that the bargaining unit member on leave of absence shall return to the service of the College may be waived. - 4.
+During such leave, the bargaining unit member will receive their full salary if the leave is for one (1) semester, one-half (1/2) of their academic year salary if the leave is for two (2) semesters. - 5.
+Upon return from sabbatical leave, the bargaining unit member shall be placed in their prior position with all accrued benefits and increments to which they would have been entitled had they been in the regular service of the College, and these rights shall accrue during the period of the leave. - 6.
+A sabbatical leave may be taken for any or all of the following reasons: - a.
+Full-Time Advanced Study: